fuzzylogicxx/fuzzylogic/posts/autumn-2020-music-purchases.md

 ## Sedgwick - Rhythm And Isolation

 Big up [Jamie](https://twitter.com/jamiethomsonno1) who brought this one to my attention via a [great episode of his Saturday Manatee show](https://www.mixcloud.com/RadioMagnetic/saturday-manatee-ep-57-jamie-thomson/).
-There’s a lot of electro around at the moment, and perhaps a few opportunistic types jumping on the bandwagon, but this is a good one.
+There’s a lot of electro around at the moment, and perhaps also a few opportunistic producers and labels jumping on the bandwagon, but this is a good one.

 <b>Favourite track:</b> Exit